w4z3d/hook-rs/README.md

 the module is pretty self explanatory.
 The index is the index of where the function resides in the vtable of the interface.

-**Please note, that to gather the interfaces a deprecated method is being used (This means that this is detected)** Also this doesn't make use of syscalls etc. so every usermode function hook valve does will take effect here.
+**Please note, that to gather the interfaces a deprecated method is being used (This means that this is detected by valve anticheat)**
+Also this doesn't make use of syscalls etc. so every usermode function hook valve does will take effect here.

 The macro will generate code for retrieving the interface pointer as well as indexing the vtable.